Luperi/PageAnnotatorBundle/README.md

 Installazione
 =============

-Step 1: download bundle
+Step 1: download the bundle
 ----------------------------

-Add this snippet of code in 'composer.phar':
+Add this snippet of code in `composer.phar`:

 ```bash
 "require": {